Nikon D200 vs D3300

 Studio photographers will appreciate that the Nikon D200 (unlike the D3300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D200 and the D3300 have been discontinued, but can regularly be found used on eBay.
+Both the D200 and the D3300 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the D3300 was followed by the Nikon D3400.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D200 and D3300 can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Nikon D3300 Manual.

 So what conclusions can be drawn?
 Is the Nikon D200 better than the Nikon D3300 or vice versa?
 The listing below highlights the relative strengths of the two models.